Caregiver Duties and Responsibilities | Golden Age Companions

 Caregivers in Home Care have a variety of duties depending on the needs of the patient, financial resources, location, available help, and what is being provided.

 In this blog, we will discuss in detail about needs of patients and what caregivers can provide in difficult times of life.
+Also, read reasons to become a caregiver.

 Preparing meals is one of the most important aspects of family caregivers for aging parents.
 Prepare meals food preparation Caregivers are often expected to prepare foods that meet the special dietary needs of the patient.